chenhui07c8/Radio_Localization/README.md

 Submitted to GLOBECOM 2022, Arxiv version coming soon.

-Please let me know if you have any questions or suggestions. :)
+Please let me know if you have any questions or suggestions.
+I am happy for all types of discussions and collaborations on the topics related to **5G/6G Radio Localization**. :)
 \
 Email: hui.chen@chalmers.se; hui.chen@kaust.edu.sa